After launching your Minimum Viable Product (MVP), it’s quite likely that customer uptake won’t be immediate. It should be expected:

 Features versus bug fixes

-The first step is distinguishing between features and bug-fixes.
-By feature, I really mean a Minimal Marketable Feature (MMF).
+The first step is distinguishing between features and bug fixes.
+By feature, I mean a Minimal Marketable Feature (MMF).

-A good test for a MMF is to ask yourself if you’d announce it to your customers in a blog post or newsletter.
-If it’s too tiny to mention, then it’s not a MMF.
+A good test for an MMF is to ask if you’d announce it to your customers in a blog post or newsletter.
+If it’s too tiny to mention, it’s not an MMF.

 Next, we build and track features independent of release or traditional iteration boundaries.

-Time-boxed iterations are used in a typical Agile Software Development process to define release boundaries, but the problem starts when features over-run this boundary which is fairly common — especially when you additionally want to track the longer term effects of features.
-Having implemented 2 week release cycles for a number of years and then switched to Continuous Deployment, I find it unnecessary to take on the added overhead of tracking features this way.
+Time-boxed iterations are used in a typical Agile Software Development process to define release boundaries.
+Still, the problem starts when features over-run this boundary which is fairly common — especially when you additionally want to track the longer-term effects of features.
+Having implemented 2-week release cycles for several years and then switched to Continuous Deployment, I find it unnecessary to take on the added overhead of tracking features this way.

-Instead we track every feature as it’s own iteration.
+Instead, we track every feature as its iteration.
 Rather than focus on velocity and planning games, we track end-to-end cycle time on features.
-We use Continuous Deployment to incrementally build and deploy features and a single Kanban board to visualize the feature lifecycle which I’ll describe next.
+We use Continuous Deployment to incrementally build and deploy features and a single Kanban board to visualize the feature lifecycle, which I’ll describe next.

 Meet our Kanban board

-For those unfamiliar with Kanban, it is a scheduling system that was designed by Taiichi Ohno, father of the Toyota Production System, and is a way for visualizing the flow of work.
+For those unfamiliar with Kanban, it is a scheduling system designed by Taiichi Ohno, father of the Toyota Production System, and is a way to visualize the flow of work.
 It has more recently been adapted for software.

 A Kanban board is to feature tracking what a Conversion Dashboard is to metrics tracking.
 Both let you focus on the Macro.

-We extend the basic Kanban board by adding a number of sub-states shown below:
+We extend the basic Kanban board by adding several sub-states, shown below:

 2: We add an explicit state for validated learning.